Understanding Property Related Transactions

 There may be times when income is received that is not related to a tenant.
 Those can be items such as rental application fees, building laundry coin collection, etc.

-That income can be entered directly to a property ledger using the Post Income option on that ledger which will flow to the appropriate bank (and owner) ledger.
+That income can be entered directly to a property ledger using the Post Income option on that ledger which will flow to the appropriate bank (and to the owner ledger for PM clients).

 Note: You are also welcome to post an income directly to a bank ledger if you wish to not have it accounted for at a property level.